Polymorphism in C++ and Rust: type erasure

 C++: the manual approach

-C++ doesn't provide type erasure as a language feature, and instead you implement it using the "external polymorphism" pattern (see Sean Parent's Inheritance Is The Base Class of Evil talk and Klaus Iglberger's C++ Software Design for in-depth treatments):
+C++ doesn't provide type erasure as a language feature.
+You build it yourself, which is either empowering or exhausting depending on your disposition.
+The standard approach uses the "external polymorphism" pattern (see Sean Parent's Inheritance Is The Base Class of Evil talk and Klaus Iglberger's C++ Software Design for in-depth treatments).

 struct Shape {